mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### Manual activation

-Cluster operations can be activated manually through the REST API, MaxCtrl or MaxAdmin.
+Cluster operations can be activated manually through the REST API or MaxCtrl.
 The commands are only performed when MaxScale is in active mode.
 The commands generally match their automatic versions.
 The exception is _rejoin_, in which the manual command allows rejoining even when the joining server has empty gtid:s.
 This rule allows the user to force a rejoin on a server without binary logs.